-As set out in paragraph (314) of these Guidelines, restrictions on the use of online marketplaces may lead to efficiencies, in particular linked to ensuring brand protection or a certain level of service quality or reducing opportunities for counterfeiting.
-To the extent that the restrictions do not already fall outside the scope of Article 101(1), the assessment must consider whether such efficiencies may be achieved through less restrictive means, in line with the conditions of Article 101(3).
-This could be the case where the online marketplace allows retailers to create their own brand shop within the marketplace.
-Any quality-related justifications brought forward by the supplier will be unlikely to meet the conditions of Article 101(3) where the supplier itself uses the online marketplaces that are covered by the restrictions, or where the supplier imposes the restriction only on some distributors but not on others, or where the operator of the online marketplace is itself an authorised member of the selective distribution system.
+As set out in paragraph (334), restrictions on the use of online marketplaces may lead to efficiencies, in particular linked to ensuring brand protection, a certain level of service quality or reducing opportunities for counterfeiting.
+To the extent that the restrictions fall within the scope of Article 101(1) of the Treaty, the assessment must consider whether such efficiencies could be achieved through less restrictive means, in accordance with the conditions of Article 101(3) of the Treaty.
+This could, for instance, be the case where the online marketplace allows retailers to create their own brand shop within the marketplace and thus exert more control over the manner in which their goods or services are sold.
+Any quality-related justifications relied on by the supplier will be unlikely to meet the conditions of Article 101(3) of the Treaty in the following situations:

+the supplier itself uses the online marketplace that the buyer is prevented from using;

+the supplier imposes the restriction on some distributors but not on others;

+the operator of the online marketplace is itself an authorised member of the selective distribution system.

-Restrictions on the use of price comparison tools
+Restrictions on the use of price comparison services

-Price comparison tools, for instance price comparison websites or apps, enable retailers to increase their visibility and generate traffic for their website and they enable potential customers to find retailers, compare different products and compare offers for the same product.
-Price comparison tools increase price transparency and intensify intra-brand and potentially inter-brand price competition between retailers.
+Price comparison services177, such as price comparison websites or apps, enable sellers to increase their visibility and generate traffic for their online store and enable potential customers to find retailers, compare different products and compare offers for the same product.
+Price comparison services increase price transparency and have the potential to intensify intra-brand and inter-brand price competition at the retail level.

+Unlike online marketplaces, price comparison services typically do not offer sale and purchase functionality, but rather re-direct customers to the online store of the retailer,

+176 See Case C-306/20 - Visma Enterprise, paragraph 78.

+177 For the purpose of these Guidelines, price comparison services refer to services that do not provide a direct purchasing functionality.
+Services enabling users to conclude purchase transactions by providing sale and purchase functionality are classified as online marketplaces for the purposes of these Guidelines.
+Restrictions on the use of online marketplaces are dealt with in section 8.2.3.

-Unlike online marketplaces, price comparison tools typically do not offer sale and purchase functionality, but rather re-direct customers to the website of the retailer, enabling a direct transaction between the customer and the retailer.119 Price comparison tools are therefore not a distinct online sales channel, but rather an online advertising channel.
+enabling the initiation of a direct transaction between the customer and the retailer outside the price comparison service.
+Price comparison services are therefore not a distinct online sales channel, but rather an online advertising channel.

-Suppliers may wish to restrict the use of price comparisons tools,120 for instance to protect their brand image, as price comparison tools typically focus on price and may not allow retailers to differentiate themselves through other features, such as the range or quality of the contract goods or services.
-Other reasons for restricting the use of price comparison tools may be to reduce opportunities for counterfeiting, or to protect business models that rely on, for instance, specialisation or quality rather than price.
+Suppliers may wish to restrict the use of price comparison services178, for instance to protect their brand image, as price comparison services typically focus on price and may not allow retailers to differentiate themselves through other features, such as the range or quality of the contract goods or services.
+Other reasons for restricting the use of price comparison services may be to reduce opportunities for counterfeiting, or to protect the supplier’s business model, for instance, when that model relies on elements such as specialisation or quality rather than price.

-119 For the purpose of these Guidelines, price comparison tools refer to online platforms that do not enable users to conclude purchase transactions on the platform.
-Platforms that allow users to conclude purchase transactions on the platform are considered to be online marketplaces for the purposes of these Guidelines.
-Restrictions on the use of online marketplaces are dealt with in section 8.2.3. of these Guidelines.

-120 Final report on the E-commerce Sector Inquiry, COM(2017) 229 final, 10 May 2017; Section B.4.5.

-Restrictions on the use of price comparison tools may range from a direct or indirect ban to restrictions based on quality requirements or requirements to include specific content in the offers advertised on the price comparison tool.
-For example, a restriction on providing price information to price comparison tools, or a requirement to obtain the supplier’s authorisation before using price comparison tools, or a restriction on the use of the supplier’s brand on price comparison tools may amount to an indirect prevention in the use of price comparison tools.
+Restrictions on the use of price comparison services may range from a direct or indirect ban to restrictions based on quality requirements or requirements to include specific content in the offers advertised on the price comparison service.
+For example, a restriction on providing price information to price comparison services, a requirement to obtain the supplier’s authorisation before using price comparison services, or a restriction on the use of the supplier’s brand on price comparison services may amount to a ban on the use of price comparison services.